Carlos Vives: Current

 With more than 40 songs written in 2012, Corazon Profundo was released in April 2013 and featured 11 tracks.
 The first single, "Volví a Nacer", was released in September 2012 and went straight to No. 1 on Billboard.
 The second single, "Como Le Gusta a Tu Cuerpo" featuring Michel Teló was released in late January 2013.
 Carlos appeared with fellow artists Ricardo Montaner, Fanny Lu, and Andrés Cepeda as one of the coaches for the first season of the vocal competition series phenomenon The Voice Colombia, which premiered October 2012 via Colombian TV network Caracol TV.

 On 27 May 2016, "La Bicicleta" with fellow Colombian singer Shakira was released as a single.
 The video for the song was filmed in Colombia in each of their home cities.
 The song debuted at the number one spot on Billboard's US Latin Airplay chart and number four on the US Hot Latin Songs chart.

 On 13 September 2018, Telemundo announced Carlos Vives as the fourth coach of La Voz (U.S.).
 Vives joined Luis Fonsi, Alejandra Guzman and Wisin as coaches on the Spanish-language version of NBC singing-competition La Voz.

 In 2020, he joined Diego Torres, Lali, Coti, Ángela Torres, Thalía, Camila's Mario Domm, Sin Bandera's Leonel García, Reik's Jesús Navarro, Río Roma, Carlos Rivera, Camilo, Fonseca, Manuel Turizo, Jorge Villamizar, Pedro Capó, Farruko, Kany García and Rauw Alejandro, Ivete Sangalo, Dilsinho, Rubén Blades, Gente de Zona, Mau y Ricky, El Cigala, Dani Martín, Leslie Grace, Nicky Jam, Ara Malikian and Prince Royce for 'Color Esperanza 2020', a version of Diego Torres' Color Esperanza.

 In April 2021, Vives joined Ricky Martin for "Canción Bonita", a song which was critically acclaimed for its fusion of musical styles from Colombia and Puerto Rico.
 The song was nominated for Song of the Year and Best Pop Song at the 2021 Latin Grammy Awards.

 In November 2021, he was a featured artist in the Disney movie Encanto singing the credits song "Colombia, Mi Encanto" written by Lin-Manuel Miranda.

 In 2023, Vives appeared in the Disney+ show 'The Low Tone Club' and sang the theme 'Tumbando Muros' and two other songs for the show.
 In addition, Vives wrote all songs included on the show's soundtrack.

 In 2024, the Latin Grammys recognized Vives as Person of the Year at their annual ceremony for his significant contributions to Latin American music and his philanthropic efforts in Colombia and the broader Spanish-speaking community.

-Gabriel García Márquez Controversy
+Controversies

-In May 2024, Vives drew wide criticism for performing a song titled 'Aracataca Te Espera'.
-The song was written in 1974 by Colombian singer-songwriter Armando Zabaleta, and its lyrics criticize Nobel laureate Gabriel García Márquez for leaving his hometown and not returning.
-The performance was perceived as Vives’s own attack on Márquez.
+While Carlos Vives is widely recognized as a cultural ambassador for Colombia, his career has occasionally been marked by public debates and legal challenges.
+These incidents range from intellectual property disputes to cultural commentary.